pymor/pymor/docs/source/technical_overview.rst

 subsequent |solve| call, but not its result.

-Of course, in many situations one may wish to change properties of an immutable object, e.g. the number of timesteps for a given discretization.
+Of course, in many situations one may wish to change properties of an immutable object, e.g. the number of timesteps for a given model.
 This can be easily achieved using the :meth:`~pymor.core.interfaces.ImmutableInterface.with_` method every immutable object has: a call of the form ``o.with_(a=x, b=y)`` will return a copy of `o`